How meetings, events and conferences have changed in 2020.

 Who’s presenting online in 2020?

-After this year’s E3 was cancelled with all major developers looking to showcase new products and services; many found themselves having to present to a global audience virtually, with the need of remote interpreters to translate each event to a variety of different audiences.
+After this year’s E3 was canceled with all major developers looking to showcase new products and services; many found themselves having to present to a global audience virtually, with the need of remote interpreters to translate each event to a variety of different audiences.

 Of course, the gaming industry wasn’t the only one who had to adapt to online streaming showcases.
 Apple has recently announced their virtual event for the iPhone 12 launch for September 15th.
-This year’s DevLearn, an annual development and learning programme which is shaping what’s next for learning, taking place October 19th-30th, has also gone virtual with over 125 live sessions accessible online.
+This year’s DevLearn, an annual development and learning program which is shaping what’s next for learning, taking place October 19th-30th, has also gone virtual with over 125 live sessions accessible online.

 What is remote interpretation?